rehohoho/onnx2versal/README.md

 * See documentation for AIE kernels and graphs used at https://rehohoho.github.io/onnx2versal/

 ## Requirements
+This pipeline has only been tested on VCK190 using the following software.

 * Vitis Software Platform 2022.2
 * xilinx-versal-common image
 * X86 XRT (only for software system emulation)